aditivannela/product-success-prediction/README.md

 - rating_variability – standard deviation of ratings
 - avg_sentiment – average sentiment score from reviews

-A binary target variable was created: is_successful = 1 if:
+A binary target variable was created is_successful = 1 if:
 - average rating ≥ 4
 - review_count > 100